-Bangkok receives millions of visitors every year, and the vast majority do not experience any trouble (apart from being over-charged at the taxis...)
-If you were to visit a city in your home country that you had never previously been to, you would be extra-vigilant with regard to your personal belongings.
+Bangkok receives millions of visitors every year, and the vast majority do not experience trouble.
 By employing the same precautions in Bangkok, the risks to your safety are no greater than back home.

 As at the time of writing, there are no travel warnings for Bangkok from the US, UK or Australian governments.

 Thailand has implemented numerous reforms and made massive advances in developing its healthcare system.
 These improvements are most readily evident in the standard and quality of Bangkok’s public hospitals.
-There is a growing number of public hospitals that are offering the same level of top-class care as their private counterparts.
-Some public clinics will also now accept international health insurance, but you would be wise to confirm this first before booking.
+A growing number of public hospitals offer the same level of top-class care as their private counterparts.
+Many clinics will also now accept international health insurance, but you would be wise to confirm this first before booking.